 To summarise, ‘Starting Up a Project’ and ‘Initiating a Project’ widens the window between the conception and action of a project.
 Because of this, projects with a low chance of success can be terminated before they officially start, saving valuable resources down the line.
 Putting the time and effort in these initial stages will boost your chances of project success.
 It also inspires confidence in your ability to execute a project in a thorough, thoughtful manner.

 Want to learn more ways you can guarantee project success?
 Or do you want to demonstrate your project manager capabilities and adopt further responsibility?
 If so, a PRINCE2 qualification could be exactly what you’re looking for.
-We even offer a guaranteed pass for the Foundation classroom and e-learning course.
+We even offer a Pass Pledge for the Foundation e-learning course, meaning unsuccessful candidates can retake the exam for free within three months of their first attempt.
 Click here to find out more about PRINCE2.